apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nigel Farage challenged over canvasser's racist slurs**
+**Hall of Famer Orlando Cepeda dies at 86**

-You can read more about it [here](https://www.bbc.com/news/articles/cgxq82xwkl1o).
+You can read more about it [here](https://sports.yahoo.com/hall-of-famer-orlando-cepeda-dies-at-86-033404876.html).

 ## Requirements
 - Python 3.8